Esequiel378/diversio-mortys-pizza/README.md

-# Diversio Morty's Pizza Problem
+# Diversio - Morty's Pizza Problem

 ![Black Formater](https://img.shields.io/badge/code%20style-black-000000.svg)

-You can find the exercise problem int the `EXERCISE.md` file
+You can find the exercise problem in the `EXERCISE.md` file

 First you need to install the dependencies (pytest)